hey-Gana/DSA_Preperation/notes.md

 - Queue
 - DEQ ( Double Ended Queue): Can enqueue and dequeue from both sides.
 - Priority Queue
+s
 Applications of DEQ: Multi Porcessors ; Redo & Undo in systems

+Interesting LC to solve:
+>- LC143 : Interesting way of manipulating linked lists \
+   1>2>3>4>5 ===> 1>5>2>4>3
+>- LC71 : Tricky String Manipulation for file path \
+   "/.../a/../b/c/../d/./"  ===>  "/.../b/d"
+>- LC1700 : Interesting simulation of matching students wanting circle and square food with sandiches.
+>- LC345: Interesting manipulation of strings ; while intution was right, logic written was a bit different.\
+Note: If x==y doesn't work, translate the logic into what must be done if x!=y.

+## Patterns of solving DSA:
+1. Two-Pointers : (One fast, one slow)